The secret history of Hope the blue whale has finally been revealed

 New research looking at the chemical make-up of Hope's baleen plates has revealed where the blue whale travelled in the last seven years of her life, and that she may have been pregnant in her last year of life.

-On the morning of 25 March 1891, a blue whale migrating up the west coast of Ireland was caught by the low tide and stranded on a sandbar just out from the harbour town of Wexford.
+On the morning of 25 March 1891, a blue whale migrating up the east coast of Ireland was caught by the low tide and stranded on a sandbar just out from the harbour town of Wexford.

 The whale was young and not yet fully grown, but that didn't stop the locals from taking great interest in the 25.2-metre leviathan from the deep that had been grounded so close to shore.